 I love travel, food, art and theater.
 As a kid, every summer, in order to escape the ragweed which debilitated my mother, we’d go to Europe (this was back in the 1970’s when kids flew for free) … usually following my father around as he presented academic papers at conferences.
 If we weren’t doing that we’d visit my paternal grandmother in London, and spend most of our time being unwillingly dragged around by our mom to the theater and ballet (often two shows a day), museums and great houses (we used to joke that we’d seen EVERY great house in England at least twice), and doing all of it on a very tight budget by my mom was the master of stretching a dollar.
 (We were kids, we hated it!
 We wanted to stay home and watch TV) But G-d bless her soul, that’s how I continue to enjoy traveling.

 This blog, therefore, won’t be about what in consumer behavior might be referred to as “aspirational travel” where you look at amazing retreats with $200+/night rooms that you can’t afford — but hope to someday.
 Rather, this is travel anyone, even someone on a normal middle class retirement budget could manage.
 I’m staying either with friends, Airbnb rentals, cheap hotels, and even at youth hostels.
-I’ve downsized my life to fit into the trunk of my car with the rest of my stuff either being locked up in a storage locker, or up in the mostly empty attics of friends…. and I am traveling…
+I’ve downsized my life to fit into the trunk of my car with the rest of my stuff either being locked up in a storage lockers, or up in the mostly empty attics of friends’ homes …. and I am traveling…

 (See where I’ve been in my life, below)